Fort Wayne UNITED Tie Day

 Fort Wayne UNITED Late-Night Basketball Program

 As we strive to keep the shooting on the court, and off the streets, the Fort Wayne UNITED late night basketball program aims to take young people who are most likely to commit or be victims of crime, off the streets of the most high-crime areas, during the time that crime is most likely to take place, after dark.
 Participants are invited to play basketball, engage with local leaders, and take advantage of opportunities like employment and record expungement.
-Check our events page for specific dates and times.

 Fort Wayne UNITED CSI